alexpetros/showdown-autopsy/README.md

 DEBUG=1 awk -f parser.awk BATTLE_LOG_FILEPATH
 ```

+I also included a `get-logs.sh` function which will read a list of links from STDIN and download
+them to the `logs/` directory in this repo.

 ## Why?
 I would like to be able to create stats out of the battles from my Showdown Draft League, and
 analyze them with SQL.
 I also want to generate the wins/losses/kills/deaths sheet.